sematext/docs/docs/fleet/index.md

 ## Diagnostics

 If you are having issues sending data from your host, in this tab you can find the most recent logs from the agent, as well as some of what's inside the configuration files.
+You can find our Agent Troubleshooting documentation [here](https://sematext.com/docs/agents/sematext-agent/agent-troubleshooting).
 If you need any help troubleshooting, you can click on the `Report a Problem` button, write a short description of your issue and our support team will receive the message alongside a copy of the diagnostics data.

+Remember you can always contact us via chat on the bottom right corner of [our webpage](https://sematext.com/) and the Help button on Sematext Cloud, or via email at [support@sematext.com](mailto:support@sematext.com).

 ## Upgrade Instructions